ls1intum/PECV-bench/README.md

 ### Add your own results

-1. Create a config (or reuse `configs/pecv-reference.yaml`) and run `python -m cli.main run-benchmark ...` with your approach.
+1. Create a config (or reuse `configs/pecv-reference.yaml`) and run `pecv-bench run-benchmark ...` with your approach.
 2. Place generated outputs under `results/<benchmark>/<your-run-id>/` and metadata in `runs/<benchmark>/<your-run-id>.yaml`.
-3. Re-run `python -m cli.main report --benchmark <benchmark>` to update summaries and leaderboard tables.
+3. Re-run `pecv-bench report --benchmark <benchmark>` to update summaries and leaderboard tables.

 ## License